 Kent State University has been educating students in Florence for more than 40 years.
 Home to the program is the Palazzo Vettori, which is a prestigious and ancient building located in the heart of Florence, at the corner of Via Cavour and Via Alfani, next to Piazza del Duomo.
-According to historian Guido Carocci, the fabric of the building started at the beginning of the 15th century.
-Its façade proclaims the new ideas of Renaissance architecture based on the use of rustication.
+The fabric of the building started at the beginning of the 15th century and its façade proclaims the new ideas of Renaissance architecture based on the use of rustication.

 - Comprehensive orientations before you leave the States and when you arrive in Italy prepare you for life in Florence.
 Our staff is there to get you settled and is available all semester to help with everything from a medical emergency to a restaurant recommendation.
 Our faculty provide an outstanding education in the classroom and out, capitalizing on the Florentine setting with city walks, museum visits, and field trips.

 - Instruction is in English, and Kent State Florence offers a wide selection of courses in various subject areas, along with all levels of Italian language.
 If you’re not a Kent State student, it’s easy to enroll as a guest, and a transcript will automatically be sent to your home university.

 You’ll live and study in one of the most beautiful and historic cities on earth, walking the same stone streets Michelangelo, Galileo, and Dante walked.
 And Italian food is amazing – you will be surrounded by the best pizza, fresh pasta, gelato, prosciutto, espresso, panini… But that’s just while you’re in class Monday through Thursday.
 You also have long weekends to explore Europe, maybe Paris, London, Barcelona, or a medieval village in the Tuscan countryside.
 You could spend Thanksgiving in Ireland or spring break in Santorini – it’s your adventure!

 Increased Global Awareness